Blog

 That's the whole game.
 AI systems cite pages where the schema matches reality, and the pages they're still citing three months from now are the ones where that's still true.

-I've been doing SEO for over a decade, and Maintouch serves hundreds of marketers running into the same wall.
+I've been doing SEO for over a decade (my dad runs a 200-customer agency, so I grew up in this) and Maintouch serves hundreds of marketers running into the same wall.
 If you want to talk through what schema automation would look like on your stack, shoot me a message.

 FAQ